taliajmallo/rpgs/characters/Jasskia/journal.md

 We rendezvoused with the rest of the party, and decided to return to the mining camp to rest after I exhausted myself patching them up.
 Pyra and I shared a tent since we don't particularly trust our companions.
-### April 28, 957
+### April 28, 957houlder.
-After a rendezvous with the rest of the party, we returned to the mining camp and got some rest.
-I slept in, assisted Pyra in identifying the magic armor we found (not actually enchanted on their own, but affected by an area spell), and caught Xulri coming back to camp bloodied with a deer slung over her shoulder.
 She asked for healing and I was forced by my curse to comply.
 Once everyone was ready, we decided to venture back into the dungeon.
 Cas's bird set off a bear trap, and exposed us to the Duergar waiting invisibly at the end of the hallway.
 We managed to survive the ambush, but my injury-prone allies